apache/cassandra-gocql-driver/CONTRIBUTING.md

 ### Supported Features

 gocql is a low level wire driver for Cassandra CQL.
 By and large, we would like to keep the functional scope of the library as narrow as possible.
 We think that gocql should be tight and focused, and we will be naturally skeptical of things that could just as easily be implemented in a higher layer.
 Inevitably you will come across something that could be implemented in a higher layer, save for a minor change to the core API.
 In this instance, please strike up a conversation in the Cassandra community.
 Chances are we will understand what you are trying to achieve and will try to accommodate this in a maintainable way.

-## Officially Supported Server Versions

-Currently, the officially supported versions of the Cassandra server include:

-* 1.2.18
-* 2.0.9

-Chances are that gocql will work with many other versions.
-If you would like us to support a particular version of Cassandra, please start a conversation about what version you'd like us to consider.
-We are more likely to accept a new version if you help out by extending the regression suite to cover the new version to be supported.